 Name your procedure and enter the editor to begin adding steps manually.

-Tell Fin when to trigger the procedure
+Tell Fin when to use this procedure

-1. Write the trigger logic
+1. Write the 'When to use this Procedure' logic

-In the main composer field, describe exactly when this procedure should (and should not) start.
+Describe exactly when this procedure should (and should not) start.
 A strong trigger includes specific criteria and exclusions.

 Example of high-quality trigger logic:

-Describes a specific technical problem or error.
+The customer describes a specific technical problem or error.

-States a feature is broken.
+The customer states that a feature is broken.

-Mentions a bug, glitch, or malfunction.
+The customer mentions a bug, glitch, or malfunction.

-Customer is requesting a new feature.
+The customer is requesting a new feature.

 Clear, comprehensive triggers ensure Fin activates your procedure for the right customer intents and avoids firing for unrelated queries.